rgriff23/rgriff23.github.io/projects/public_health.md

 ---
 ___

-I have two projects in collaboration with Yale Medical student [Samara Fox](https://www.linkedin.com/in/samara-fox-5483469/).
-We are in the data collection/cleaning phases of these projects.
-Currently, there are two parts to the project:
+I have two projects in collaboration with Yale Medical student [Samara Fox](https://www.linkedin.com/in/samara-fox-5483469/):

 ___